 - Add ½ teaspoon of salt into a glass of warm water and rinse it around your mouth to reduce inflammation.

-- Place a cold compress on the outside of your face to constrict the blood vessels and ease your pain.
+- Place a cold compress on the outside of your face for 10 minute intervals.

 - Place a slightly warmed peppermint tea bag on the affected area to numb pain and soothe sensitive gums.

 When Should I Visit the ER for a Dental Emergency?

 There are some injuries that our dental office isn’t equipped to treat, like ones that require immediate medical attention.
 In these situations, you’ll need to visit your local emergency room.
 Once you’ve received the medical help you need, we’ll be more than happy to take care of any of your dental needs.
 Some examples of when you should visit your ER first, include: